-Table A-2 ■ Project Roles and Permissions (cont.)
+Table 9-2 ■ Project Roles and Permissions (cont.)

 Roles Analyst Reviewer Observer Proj.
 Contact Proj.
 Admin Sys.
-Admin Update Notices text and notes This permission refers to inventory's Notices Text field (on the Notices Text tab) and the information on the Notes & Guidance tab (except Detection Notes). ~ ~ - - View evidence found in files listed on the Associated Files tab and manage the inventory's file associations For Analysts only, the file path for an associated file is hyperlinked, enabling them to open to the file's File Details tab in Analysis Workbench to view evidence.
-In Analysis Workbench, Analysts can also add/remove files associated with inventory. - - - - Use Analysis Workbench View/analyze codebase files ✓ - - - - Edit alerts ~ - Create, edit, and recall inventory and manage custom detection rules ~ - - - Edit Notices Tex t field on Notices Text tab ~ - - - Edit Audit Notes field on the Notes tab ~ - - -
+Admin Review project Recall inventory ~ ~ inventory Approve/reject inventory ✓ Set inventory priority ~ - - - Edit/create inventory Only Analysts have access to the Add Item and Edit Item buttons to create/edit project inventory properties. ~ - - - - Update Notices text and notes This permission refers to inventory's Notices Text field (on the Notices Text tab) and the information on the Notes & Guidance tab (except Detection Notes). ~ ~ - View evidence found in files listed on the Associated Files tab and manage the inventory's file associations For Analysts only, the file path for an associated file is hyperlinked, enabling them to open to the file's File Details tab in Analysis Workbench to view evidence.
+In Analysis Workbench, Analysts can also add/remove files associated with inventory. ~ - -

-Table A-2 - Project Roles and Permissions (cont.)
+Table 9-2 - Project Roles and Permissions (cont.)

 Roles Analyst Reviewer Observer Proj.
 Contact Proj.
 Admin Sys.
-Admin Generate reports Any user (not just one with a project role) can generate reports.
-For a "private" project, the Observer is considered an "any user", restricted to viewing project inventory and generating reports. ~ ~ ~ • ~ ~
+Admin Use Analysis Workbench View/analyze codebase files ~ - Edit alerts ~ Create, edit, and recall inventory and manage custom detection rules ~ - - Edit Notices Tex t field on Notices Text tab ~ - - - Edit Audit Notes field on the Notes tab ✓ - Generate reports Any user (not just one with a project role) can generate reports.
+For a "private" project, the Observer is considered an "any user", restricted to viewing project inventory and generating reports. ~ ~ ~ ~ ~